-Anomalies of seasonal mean SPV in January, February, and March (JFM), BK-SIC in October, November, and December (OND), and all-year global mean temperature (T) are calculated by subtracting the mean over the reference period 1960-1989.
+Anomalies of seasonal-mean SPV (JFM), BK-SIC (OND) and all-year global mean temperature (T) are calculated by subtracting the mean over the reference period 1960-1989.
 Similar to Manzini et al. (2018), we then calculate a 15-year moving average of global mean temperature change (ΔT) and include the last 14 years from the historical simulations to calculate the average over the first window.
-The last year of each window represents this average; that is, the year 2006 represents the mean over 1992-2006.
-A global warming level is said to be reached when, for the first time, this 15-year average is equal to or larger than a certain threshold level.
+The last year of each window represents this average, that is, the year 2006 represents the mean over 1992-2006.
+A global warming level is said to be reached at the first time this 15-year average is equal to or larger than a certain threshold level.
 The SPV change for a given warming level is then calculated as the 30-year average before this warming level was reached.
-For example, if a warming of 5 K was reached in the year 2099 (i.e. the global mean temperature change averaged over 2085-2099 exceeds 5 K), SPV change is calculated over the period from 2070 to 2099.
-We proceed equivalently when plotting BK-SIC and vT change as a function of temperature change and when plotting SPV and vT change as a function of BK-SIC change.
+For example, if a warming of 5 K was reached in the year 2099 (i.e. the global mean temperature change averaged over 2085-2099 exceeds 5K), SPV change is calculated over the period from 2070-2099.
+We proceed equivalently when plotting BK-SIC and vT change as a function of temperature change, and when plotting SPV and vT change as a function of BK-SIC change.